RozbehSharahi/doka/README.md

 Go to your projects root directory, create a `.doka.env` file and clone the repository

+### 1 - Add doka to your `.gitignore`

+`/doka`

+### 2 - Clone the repository

 `git clone https://github.com/RozbehSharahi/doka`

+### 3 - Create an empty .doka.env

+Create a file `.doka.env` on your project directory, where doka is placed.

+Checkout `doka/.doka.env` to see what options you can override.

 ## Now you can

-`doka/compose up -d`
+Run any `docker-compose` commands like this: `doka/compose up -d` or run `doka/enter-app` to enter the cli as `www-data` user.

 ## Good to know

-Set on your `.doka.env` APACHE_DOCUMENT_ROOT and rebuild `doka/compose build` in order to configure your document root.
+Set on your `.doka.env` APACHE_DOCUMENT_ROOT and rebuild `doka/build` in order to configure your document root.

-See on this projects .doka.env what variables you might set.
-Your project level .doka.env will override these env variables.
+See on `doka/.doka.env` what variables you might set.
+Your project level `.doka.env` will override these env variables as soon as they are declared.